check out the post below

 Song: Liability (Reprise)

 Reason: What can I say?
 I have played this song over 1 billion times already.
 I love this song, just like I love this album.
-It’s crazy how I started college in 2013 when Lorde dropped Pure Heroine and now I just gradated college and she drops this album.
+It’s crazy how I started college in 2013 when Lorde dropped Pure Heroine and now I just graduated college and she drops this album.
 “But You’re Not Who You Thought You Are” Lorde sings on this song.
 It’s amazing, it’s introspective, it’s why I’m a Lorde stan.
-Lorde is for 2 for 2.
+Lorde is 2 for 2.

 MY MOTTO IS: IF YOU WANNA WIN THE LOTTERY, YOU HAVE TO MAKE THE MONEY TO BUY A TICKET!